pierre-24/scalapacke/docs/dev/tutorial.md

 ### What about scaLAPACK?

 The primary routines in PBLAS and scaLAPACK are prefixed with "P", followed by the name of their non-distributed counterpart.
-While these distributed routines require additional arguments to describe the layout of vectors and matrices (as explained below), they largely retain the logic and structure of their non-distributed versions.
+While these distributed routines require additional arguments to describe the layout of vectors and matrices (as explained below), they largely retain the logic and structure of their non-distributed versions (but check the documentation to verify it is the case).

 For example, the [`(P)DGESV` routine](https://netlib.org/lapack/explore-html-3.6.1/d7/d3b/group__double_g_esolve_ga5ee879032a8365897c3ba91e3dc8d512.html) solve the system of linear equation $A\,X = B$ where $A$ is a `N`-by-`N` matrix and $B$ and $X$ are `N`-by-`NRHS` matrices: